Listening to People

 When raising your concern, we will ask a series of questions to enable us to gather the correct information required in order to investigate your concern accurately.
 The information we will require in the first instance is:

-You should try and raise your complaint as soon as possible following an incident, however we understand that this may not always be possible.
+You should try and raise your complaint as soon as possible following an incident, but we understand that this may not always be possible.
 You can raise your complaint up to 12 months after the date of the incident.

-Assistance with your Complaint
+Assistance with your complaint

 What happens next?